-What is the IRS Data Retrieval?
+What is the IRS Data Retrieval Tool?

 Some Families Will Not Be Able to Use the IRS Data Retrieval Tool:

-- If anyone filed an amended tax return (1040X);
+- student or parent that filed an amended tax return (1040X)

 - student or parent that filed a foreign tax return